 Is your governance framework protecting your 1st Party Data?
-In our first blog of the Consumer Intelligence series (‘How to Optimize Your 2nd Most Important Asset to Drive Revenue’), we emphasized the importance of your 1st party data and how Infinitive helps companies get the value out of their data by a 3-step process – Collect, Protect, and Connect.
+In our first blog of the Consumer Intelligence series (1st Party Data, Clean Rooms, and Privacy — Why it’s so Hot), we emphasized the importance of your 1st party data and how Infinitive helps companies get the value out of their data by a 3-step process – Collect, Protect, and Connect.
 Our second blog laid the groundwork for (‘How to Optimize Your 1st Party Data – Step 1: Collect’).
 In this article, we will dive into the next key step in the process: “Protect your 1st party data”.

 When it comes to Protecting your data, there are two critical focus points to look at across your business processes and data architectures: 1) protecting your consumer and 2) protecting your business.